giussepi/ECS521-Interactive-Media-Design-and-Production-Labs-Work-2022-Lab-4/README.md

 3. Follow the instructions from Q2 but now with the following changes:
 * Employ `sessionStorage`.
-* Use the `Remove first name` button to remove your first name from the storage and from the from.
+* Use the `Remove first name` button to remove your first name from the storage and from the HTML form.

 ## Submission Instructions: